 Working as a collection of short, experimental and introspective vignettes, Some Rap Songs is a deep dive into the mind of Earl Sweatshirt.
 Buried under layers of obscure jazz and soul samples, Earl exercises full catharsis, attempting to confront the drug use and mental health battles that have worn him down since his last record.
-The amplified introverted confessions make it his most personal and challenging album to date, albeit his most rewarding.
-“Nowhere2go” and “Loosie” rank among his best songs.
+The amplified introverted confessions make it his most personal and challenging album to date, albeit his most rewarding from the listener’s perspective.
+“Nowhere2go” and “Loosie” rank among his best songs ever.

 3. Pusha T – DAYTONA

 Few things are as established as Pusha T’s rap regimen.
-When Push is in the kitchen, you know what’s on the menu: slow flows, showstopping punchlines and cold ass cocaine raps.
-DAYTONA is unquestionably great simply because of the airtight performances on both the rapping and production side.
+When Push is in the kitchen, you know what’s on the menu: slow flows, show-stopping punchlines and cold-ass cocaine raps.
+DAYTONA is unquestionably great, simply for its airtight performances on both the rapping and production side.
 It’s hard not to believe the album didn’t benefit from being the first of G.O.O.D.
-Music‘s midyear releases too.
-Everything that followed it was simply not up to the bar it established.
-This applies not only to the releases on his own label, but the entirety of hip-hop.
+Music’s midyear releases too.
+Each project that followed was simply not up to the bar it set.
+The same can be said for the entirety of rap albums in 2018.
 If you know, you know.

 2. Kali Uchis – Isolation